aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/_index.md

 ## What is a Java Image Processing Tutorial?
 A step‑by‑step guide that teaches you how to programmatically manipulate image pixels, colors, and metadata in Java.
 It covers loading, editing, and saving images while handling performance and memory considerations.

-## Why Use Aspose.Imaging for Java?
+## Why use Aspose.Imaging for java?
 Aspose.Imaging supports over 100 image formats, offers high‑performance APIs, and abstracts away low‑level bitmap handling.
 It lets you focus on business logic rather than dealing with native libraries.

 ## Prerequisites